 - Add mushrooms and cook until golden.

 - Add garlic, cook for 2 more minutes.

 - Add cream, stir, lower the heat so that cream doesn’t curdle.

-- Add liver (don’t saute prior to cooking as this will result in a tough texture).
+- Add liver and nutmeg (don’t saute prior to cooking as this will result in a tough texture).

 - Cook until soft, approx. 10 minutes.

 Serving idea: with soaked and cooked buckwheat groats or brown basmati rice, or on sourdough toast + gherkins or cooked beetroot, finely grated and mixed with some horseradish.